bids-standard/bids-starter-kit/_sources/folders_and_files/folders.md

 There are four main levels of the folder hierarchy, these are:

 ```
-project/
+dataset/
 └── subject
     └── session
         └── datatype
 ```

-With the exception of the top-level `project` folder, all sub-folders have a specific structure to their name (described below).
+With the exception of the top-level `dataset/` folder, all sub-folders have a specific structure to their name (described below).
 Here's an example of how this hierarchy looks:

 ```
-myProject/
+myDataset/
 └── sub-01
     └── ses-01
         └── anat